 Why is it important to do endface clarity?
 The cleanliness and smoothness of the fiber optic connector endface is one of the basic and important procedures for maintaining quality fiber optic connections.
 It is different from any other kind of cleaning due to the deformation of connector endface and the particle contaminants reside on it.
 Even microscopic dust can increase return loss and even cause potentially permanent damage to connectors.
 Moreover, the dust between two endfaces can scratch the surfaces, causing an air gap or misalignment between fiber cores, which degrades the optical signal.
 Since these contaminants are so tiny to see without a microscope, if you mate a dirty plug, the other plug can also get contaminated.
 Therefore, even though vendors have done endface clarity during fiber optic connector testing, every time before connectors are mated or after they are un-mating, you should be diligent in inspecting endfaces and cleaning them.
 More information about connector cleaning is in this post: How Much Do You Know About Fiber Connector Cleaning?

 In summary, the fiber optics industry improves the fiber connector quality by exploring the key parameters that need to be measured and industry associations and committees work to define the manufacturing criteria for fiber quality assurance.
-If the fiber patch cables have gone through these four tests above and the test results meet the standards, they will be competent to contribute to the high-quality optical transmission.
+If the fiber patch cables have gone through these three tests above and the test results meet the standards, they will be competent to contribute to the high-quality optical transmission.
 For end-users, it is required to check whether vendors carry out these tests and affirm the test parameters with these test reports provided.